greg-raven/Uncommon-Sense/_posts/2012-12-20-misdeeds-of-the-british.md

 layout: post
 categories:
 - 'Second Amendment'
+tags:
-tag: 'Mahatma Mohandas K. Gandhi'
+- Mahatma Mohandas K. Gandhi
 ---

 Among the many misdeeds of British rule in India, history will look upon the Act depriving a whole nation of arms as the blackest.